getgud-io/cpp-getgud-sdk/README.md

 ## Adding Reports

-Here is how you can add Report to the live Match:
+To add a reports to a live Match:
+Note that all of the fields are optional exept `MatchGuid` and `SuspectedPlayerId` (a report must have a valid match and player).

 ```cpp
 GetGudSdk::ReportInfo reportInfo;
 reportInfo.MatchGuid = "6a3d1732-8f72-12eb-bdef-56d89392f384";